OlympusDAO-Education/Documentation/basics/migration.md

 You can read more about this on the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

 {% hint style="info" %}
-You have **two months to migrate after V2 launch.** If you don't, your sOHM V1 balance will stop rebasing, but the difference will be honored when you migrate.
-{% endhint %}

-{% hint style="info" %}
 For this article, we added V1 and V2 after each token name to help you differentiate between the old and new tokens.
 Partner websites, price aggregators, or your wallet will not display the version information.